There are several ways to reduce the cost of car insurance, but here are 5 of the most effective, I think.

 Yes, you have insurance because you have to; it’s against the law not to.
 You have it in case you get into an accident, and it is your fault.
 You have it to protect you from having to pay thousands of dollars in damages, medical expenses, or other things.
 You have it because you have to; you don’t always have to use it, though.

 Whenever you can, try to use the other person’s insurance.

 Related: How to Save Money: 8 Simple Tips

 Here’s a story of mine to illustrate

 One summer day when we were pulling into the neighborhood, a truck pulled out from a side street and crashed into the side of us.
 It wasn’t that bad because the truck had just pulled out from sitting still (not sure what he was doing exactly).
-But the damage was minimal, and no one was hurt, thankfully.
+But the damage was minimal, and no one was hurt (thankfully).

 He was apologetic about the incident and admitted that it was his fault.
 I asked for his insurance information, and we went on our way.

-Not sure how many years I drove it after that, but I know it was at least a few.
+Not sure how many more years I drove it after that, but I know it was at least a few.
 And it was basically a $1000 car at that point (probably the best $1000 car ever).
 I was pretty thrilled about it.

 I drove that car for years.
 It was cheap to begin with, but it was also cheap to operate.
-Liability insurance was only about $30 a month, and it was great on gas (about 30 miles a gallon).
+Liability insurance was only about $30 a month, and it was great on gas (about 30 miles per gallon).
 And when some guy crashed into me one day, I ended up getting $3000 for it.
 If you ask me, I call that winning.